miratronix/gconf/README.md

 ```

 ## Loaders
-Four config loaders come with this library.
+Five config loaders come with this library.
 More information about these can be found below.

 ### Arguments
 The arguments loader (`gconf.Arguments()`) has 2 parameters: